mozilla/data-docs/src/introduction.md

 # Firefox Data Documentation

-This documentation is intended to help Mozilla's developers and data scientists analyze and interpret the data gathered by the Firefox Telemetry system.
+This documentation helps Mozilla's developers and data scientists analyze and interpret the data gathered by the Firefox Telemetry system.

 At [Mozilla](https://www.mozilla.org), our data-gathering and data-handling practices are anchored in our